 24.7.
 Special Major Medical Leave.
 For all members with ten (10) or more years of service, a period of nine (9) months at one-half pay will be provided for special major medical leave.
-"Major Medical" shall be defined as: Any and all circulatory diseases that require lengthy confinement or convalescence (including, but not limited to stroke or heart attack), paralysis, and loss of sight.
+"Major Medical" shall be defined as: Any and all circulatory diseases (including, but not limited to stroke or heart attack), paralysis, and loss of sight.
 Major Medical may be used after other benefits from Article 24 have been used.
 A member who receives special major medical leave cannot receive and retain Workers' Compensation temporary total wage benefits for the same period of time, arising out of the same injury.

 24.8.
 City Medical Examination Concerning Use of Sick Leave or Major Medical Leave.
 The City reserves the right to designate a qualified physician to determine whether a member's condition qualifies the member for receipt of sick leave or special major medical leave.
 If the member disagrees with the determination of the City-appointed physician, the member may submit an examination report from his or her personal physician.
 If the opinion and conclusions of the City-appointed physician and the member's personal physician differ, the member shall submit to an examination by a practitioner mutually appointed by the City and the Lodge, within thirty (30) days of the member's submission from his or her personal physician.
 The opinion and conclusion of the third party practitioner shall be binding.
-While waiting for the third party practitioner makes a determination, the member's pay status for the time awaiting that determination will be adjusted accordingly.
+While waiting for the third party practitioner's report, the member will be placed on paid administrative leave.
+Once the third party practitioner makes a determination, the member's pay status for the time awaiting that determination will be adjusted accordingly.